 RST\ must go low for at least 80uS if it's placed in service.
 A much shorter pulse can reset the PLD, so noise on RST\ could reset the PLD but not the CPU.
 Do not drive this open-drain node active high.
-The CPU pulls RST\ low during reset to extend reset time.
-We suggest adding a 10K pullup to 3.3V if RST\ is used in the customer's application, to minimize EMI sensitivity.
+The CPU pulls RST\ low after an external reset to extend reset time.
+Add a 10K pullup to +3.3V if RST\ is used in the application circuit, to minimize EMI sensitivity.

-VMIS\ may be held low during initialization to clear a rogue boot script.
-This procedure is the last resort when main port host communication is dysfunctional.
-There is a debug port command that may be equally effective, because debug port communication parameters are hard-coded (115.2kbps, 8N1).
+VMIS\ may be held low during initialization to clear a rogue boot script and restore default configuration - useful when main port communication is dysfunctional.
+The debug port offers an alternate solution if BOB-4 gets hopelessly confused because it's hard-coded to run at 115.2kbps (8N1).